 controlling the expected percentage of selected but irrelevant features.

-The filtering process consists of three phases which are sketched in the following figure:
+The filtering process consists of three phases depicted in the following figure:

 Phase 1 - Feature extraction¶